 Supporting Diversity

 Recommendation 6: ICANN staff should provide support and tools for the SO/AC/groups to assist them in assessing their diversity in an appropriate manner.
-ICANN should also identify staff or community resources that can assist SO/ACs or other components of the community with diversity related activities and strategies.
+ICANN should also identify staff or community resources that can assist SO/AC/groups or other components of the community with diversity related activities and strategies.

 Recommendation 7: ICANN staff should develop and publish a process for dealing with diversity related complaints and issues.